nathanthecoolest/statmi/README.md

 ## Installation

 This is a standalone library.
-To use, clone/download and place the `.py` files in your project.
+To use, clone/download and use `pip install ./statmi` in the download directory

 Dependencies: